 Handle the smart-camera-web.publish event:

-When the user approves the captured image, an smart-camera-web.publish event is dispatched.
+When the user approves the captured image, a smart-camera-web.publish event is dispatched.
 The event returns a CustomEvent payload in e.detail.

 Here's a script example to handle the event and send data to a backend endpoint: